azizCan10/GivingTheMinimumNumberOfBanknotesApp/README.md

-Arduino dili kullanılarak yazılmıştır
+Written with Arduino

-Arduino idesi ve Proteus programı beraber kullanılarak çalıştırılır
+Use Arduino ide and Proteus to run the program